m4d3bug/vagrant-libvirt-k8s/README.md

 And any virtual environment, defualt can use [libvirt](https://libvirt.org/)

 ## Basic usage
-Very first `cd` to path where `Vagrant` file exists, and open `Vagrantfile` file to update setting before spin up cluster.
+Very first `cd` to path where `Vagrantfile` exists, and open `Vagrantfile` file to update setting before spin up cluster.

 ### Command line
 To start kubernetes cluster please follow below instructions: